 They knew when they started liking someone else.

 — Kait, 25

-He knew when he realized he wasn't as hurt as he should have been by the breakup.
+They knew when they realized they weren’t as hurt as they should have been by the breakup.

 [When] she dumped me.
 It was the subtle signals she was sending that I didn't realize.
 When I thought about what went down [at] the end of my relationship and the signs I missed, I wasn't so sad.
 I realized then, belatedly, that I really didn't love her.
 Because if I did, the hurt would have been so much worse.

 They knew when they felt numb to everything they did.

 I knew I wasn't in love with her anymore when I started feeling numb to everything she did.
 Before, everything she did was amazing to me.
 I'd drop everything to respond to a text.
 I'd go out of my way so we could hang out.
 I'd help her with anything she needed.
 But after a while, when those feelings weren't being reciprocated, I naturally felt sad in individual moments, but as a whole, I knew the love had faded when I didn't light up when she texted me, or when I didn't feel the need to go out of my way to make sure we could spend time together.
 It wasn't that I felt particularly depressed or particularly angry.
 I just didn't feel anything about her anymore.